joyceky/jschallenge_watney/README.md

 Edit the file `watneyDecoder.js` and implement the following functions

 - encode: converts string to ASCII-Hex
-- decode: converts ASCII-HEX to string
+- decode: converts ASCII-Hex to string
 - encodeArc: convers a string to the proper degrees of arc to point the camera.

 Run the **tests** with ```npm test``` and get all the tests to pass.